igordejanovic/igordejanovic.github.io/projects.md

 ---

 Here are short descriptions of some of my FLOSS projects I like to hack on.
-I use these tools in teaching [Domain-Specific Languages](courses.html) course.
+I use these tools in my work, research and teaching [Domain-Specific Languages](courses.html) course.

 ### [textX](http://textx.github.io/textX/)